owenBeresford/CatProfileDemo/README.md

 Eventual need:

-- I want to change CSS approach to have namespaces and be done in modular CSS style (most CSS here was just maximum rush speed); I guess this is a days work.
+- I want to change CSS approach to have namespaces and be done in modular CSS style.
+Most existing CSS here was just maximum rush speed. (guess a days work.)
-- Maybe try to get Mongoose TS types setup now; can't guesstimate.
-Maybe swap to TypeORM or Prisma if easier?
+- Maybe try to get Mongoose TS types setup now; (can't guesstimate.
+Maybe swap to TypeORM or Prisma if easier? )
-- I would like to add reference cypress test suite
+- I would like to add reference cypress test suite (guesstimate over a week)
+- Remove auto-code directories "public" and "build" fronm repo, will requite an init step in packages for fresh machines (1-2 days)